PatNtinos/Caves-of-Chaos/README.md

 Grab the EXE and enjoy the adventure, just don’t get too carried away!😉
 Tip: Don't forget to have Java installed!
+Another Tip that emerged...: Apparently you can't just run it, because it is a jar file.
+Quick fixup: Make a shortcut to your Desktop and on the path add: java -jar "C:\Users\YOUR_USER_NAME\Downloads\Caves_of_Chaos.jar"
+Have Fun!!!

 ## Credits
 A Big Thank You to the following sites and creators for generously sharing their work, I could never hope to match their skill and artistry!